luberda-molinet/FFImageLoading/README.md

 Xamarin library to load images quickly & easily on iOS and Android.

-NuGet package is here: https://www.nuget.org/packages/Xamarin.FFImageLoading/
+NuGet package is here: https://www.nuget.org/packages/Xamarin.FFImageLoading/ And here to use it in Xamarin.Forms: https://www.nuget.org/packages/Xamarin.FFImageLoading.Forms/

 ###Minimum OS version
 The library works starting from Android 4 and iOS 7.